 The PI solution allows you to set a cognitive benchmark, candidate results, and measure candidates’ cognitive ability relative to the role itself.

 Other resources that might interest you:

 Behavioral assessments—such as the PI Behavioral Assessment™—help you identify what drives employees at work.
-The results of these assessments can help you determine if a candidate is the right behavioral match for a role, or if they’ll struggle to succeed.
+The results of these assessments can help you determine if a candidate is the right behavioral match for a role, or if they’ll struggle to adjust and succeed.

-Although personality and behavioral assessments aren’t quite as predictive of job performance as cognitive assessments, they can help predict other important behaviorally-driven measures that affect culture, engagement, morale, and productivity at a company.
+Although personality and behavioral assessments aren’t quite as predictive of job performance as cognitive assessments, they can help predict other important behaviorally driven measures that affect culture, engagement, morale, and productivity at a company.

 Similarly, knowledge of behavioral drives can support and improve team dynamics.
 Every time a new hire is made, a new team is formed.
 Knowing how a new hire will fit into—and change—the existing team dynamic can help you make better hiring decisions.